NetFabric-AI/NetFabric-AI.github.io/company/privacy.md

 ## How do we store your data?

-We store date on how you use our webpage using Google Analytics, which collects and securely stores information on Google's servers.
+We store data on how you use our webpage using Google Analytics, which collects and securely stores information on Google's servers.
 Data is retained for 14 months and is used in an anonymized, aggregated form.